rootslab/syllabus/Readme.md

 'flushdb' : function () : Object

+/*
+ * The fn utility returned by the #info mix-in, is able to convert the
+ * reply to a 2-level deep hash, first level properties are Sections,
+ * at the second level there are section properties.
+ *
+ * See http://redis.io/commands/info for a full explanation of sections
+ * and properties.
+ *
+ * NOTE: The first argument of the utility fn could be a Buffer or a String.
+ */
 'info' : function ( [ String section ] ) : Object

 'lastsave' : function () : Object